Query the database

 console.log(summary.counters.updates())

-To create new nodes and relationships linking it to an already existing node, use a combination of the Cypher clauses MATCH and MERGE:
+To create a new relationship, linking it to two already existing node, use a combination of the Cypher clauses MATCH and CREATE:

 let { records, summary } = await driver.executeQuery(`